Neutrino Backgrounds in Future Liquid Noble Element Dark Matter Direct Detection Experiments: Dark Matter Detection and the Neutrino Floor

 \subsection{Combining Data from Argon and Xenon Experiments}

 Dark matter and neutrino recoil energy spectra are significantly different in argon relative to xenon, as shown in Fig.~\ref{fig:spectra}.
 Furthermore, the dominant uncertainties in the neutrino backgrounds are strongly correlated between different experiments.
-These two features suggest that combining data from future argon and xenon experiments might enhance the sensitivity to dark matter beyond just increasing the total effective exposure.
+These features suggest that combining data from future argon and xenon experiments might enhance the sensitivity to dark matter beyond just increasing the total effective exposure.
 We investigate this possibility here.
 A similar study using other detector materials was done in Ref.~\cite{Ruppin:2014bra}.
-4mm The natural generalization of the discovery test statistic discussed in Sec.~\ref{sec:detectors} is to updated $q_0$ from Eq.~\eqref{eq:qzero} with the combined likelihood function \beq \mathcal{L}(\xi,\vec{\theta}) = \prod_{i=1}^{M_b}\mathcal{P}(M^i;\langle M^i\rangle) \times \prod_{j=1}^{N_b}\mathcal{P}(N^j;\langle N^j\rangle) \times \mathcal{L}_b(\vec{\theta}) \ , \eeq where $M^i$ is the number of events in the $i$-th bin of the argon experiment and $N^j$ is the number of events in the $j$-th bin of the xenon experiment.
-The key feature of this combined likelihood is that the same neutrino background parameters apply to both sets of data.